Demonstrations – questions and answers

 The role of the Police is to ensure that everyone can express their opinions in accordance with the existing laws and guarantee the practical requirements for demonstrations.
 The Police are responsible for maintaining public order and security during demonstrations, and must prosecute any crimes committed.

-How do the Police work during a demonstration?
+How does the Police work during a demonstration?

-When and why do the Police decide to cordon off an area?
+When and why can the Police decide to cordon off an area?

 - To guarantee safety, the Police may decide for tactical reasons to cordon off areas or places.

 - For the same reason, the Police may instruct a crowd of people to follow a certain route.

 - Anyone who breaks down a barrier or chooses not to follow the Police’s instructions may be committing a crime.

 Is disrupting or hindering a demonstration a breach of law?